Get MORE out of your summer in Key West aboard the iconic Old Town Trolley and see the best first!

 A lasting tribute to the most famous and influential residents of Key West, the Key West Historic Memorial Sculpture Garden is an oasis shared by all who live on the island.
 Featuring impressive bronze busts of Ernest Hemingway, Asa Tift, Harry S. Truman and others, the garden also includes a scenic walkway paved with memorial bricks that are purchased by local citizens then engraved with their names or the names of a loved one.
 A touching landmark in Mallory Square, the garden opened in 1996 and has 36 sculptures created by sculptor James Mastin.
 More than 1,000,000 visitors stroll through the garden each year to gain an appreciation for the grand history of Key West.

 Located on Mallory Square, the Waterfront Playhouse Theater is the oldest continuously running theatre group in Florida.
-For 65 years, the theater has brought laughter and entertainment to the residents and tourists of the Keys.
+For 80+ seasons, the theater has brought laughter and entertainment to the residents and tourists of the Keys.
 Housed inside a historic old brick building that dates back to the 1850’s, the group presents comedy and drama productions from December to June and offers outreach programs to children and other community groups in Key West.

 The Ultimate Key West Water Sports Adventure!